The Heritage Town of Pila, Laguna

 Travelers within the Philippines have a wealth of beautiful places to go.
 Pila, Laguna is a town that has had National Historical Landmark status since the year 2000, just the fourth town in the country to receive this declaration.
 The historic layout of the town has been preserved, a traditional Spanish style with central plaza and church, and it’s well worth a visit.
 Due to some kind of oversight, American bombers didn’t destroy Pila, despite hitting many towns in the area during WWII.

 My visit left me with three distinct ‘must-see’ destinations for anyone who takes the time to see Pila.

 Shrine of San Antonio de Padua

 Amazingly, Pila is host to the very first Filipino church dedicated to St. Anthony of Padua.
 The church was named “San Antonio de Padua de Pila”, as a dedication on the 350th anniversary of St. Anthony’s death.
 Franciscan history is rich here.

-Two years later after the town plaza and surrounding ancestral houses was declared as a National Historical Landmark, on July 9, 2002, the Diocese of San Pablo proclaimed the parish church of San Antonio de Padua de Pila as the Diocesan Shrine of St. Anthony.
+Two years later after the town plaza and surrounding ancestral houses were declared as a National Historical Landmark, on July 9, 2002, the Diocese of San Pablo proclaimed the parish church of San Antonio de Padua de Pila as the Diocesan Shrine of St. Anthony.